DecentricCorp/covalD/doc/coding.md

 - StartNode : Starts other threads.

+- ThreadGetMyExternalIP : Determines outside-the-firewall IP address, sends addr message to connected peers when it determines it.

 - ThreadDNSAddressSeed : Loads addresses of peers from the DNS.

 - ThreadMapPort : Universal plug-and-play startup/shutdown

-- ThreadSocketHandler : Sends/Receives data from peers on port 3764.
+- ThreadSocketHandler : Sends/Receives data from peers on port 8333.

 - ThreadOpenAddedConnections : Opens network connections to added nodes.